ansys/pydpf-core/docs/source/user_guide/getting_started_with_dpf_server.rst

 #.
 Download the ``ansys_dpf_server_win_v2023.2.pre0.zip`` or ``ansys_dpf_server_lin_v2023.2.pre0.zip`` file as appropriate.
 #.
 Unzip the package.
 #.
-Optional: download any other plugin ZIP file and unzip the package.
+Optional: download any other plugin ZIP file as appropriate and unzip the package.
 For example, to access ``composites`` plugin for Linux,
    download ``ansys_dpf_composites_lin_v2023.2.pre0.zip`` and unzip the package next to ``ansys_dpf_server_lin_v2023.2.pre0.zip``.
 #.
 Change to the root folder (``ansys_dpf_server_win_v2023.2.pre0``) of the unzipped package.
 #.
 In a Python environment, run this command: